rabidsheep/COSC4353/README.md

 ### Running

-Open `SoftwareEngineering.sln` in Visual Studio 2019.
+Open `OilTycoon.sln` in Visual Studio 2019.
 Once open, Visual Studio will automatically start downloading the C# dependencies that this project needs to run.

 To start the project, press the "Start debugging" button that looks like this: